 Top tip: Build your collection over time and choose meaningful pieces - you don't have to buy them all at once!

 Choosing a theme or style

-Whilst showing your personality through your home is important, it’s important for your rooms to have a consistent style.
-You may already have a statement wall in your kitchen, particularly if you have an open plan living space.
+Whilst showing your personality through your home is important, consistency is key.
+You may already have a statement wall in your kitchen, particularly if you have an open-plan living space.
 If so, buy your art to match.
-It’s much easier to match your art to your wall than the other way round.
+Matching your art to your wall is much easier than the other way around.